 That’s around 3 cups (384 g) of sugar that is consumed on the night of Halloween!

-The average child on Halloween will consume up to 7,000 calories from candy, which is the equivalent to 13 Big Macs!
+The average child on Halloween will consume up to 7,000 calories from candy, which is the equivalent of 13 Big Macs!

-That is the equivalent to 6 ships the size of the titanic!
+That is the equivalent of 6 ships the size of the titanic!

 Many shelters across the US don’t allow people to adopt a black cat at Halloween.